The Department of Conservation is responsible for managing New Zealand’s whitebait fisheries. Observe the regulations and conserve our species.

 No person shall fish for whitebait within 20 m of any tide gate, floodgate, confluence or culvert, or fish from any bridge, or from any vessel.
 Nothing in these regulations permits any person fishing for whitebait to interfere with, alter or modify the natural bed or banks of any river, stream, estuary or channel.

-Persons offending against these regulations may be fined up to $5000.
+Persons offending against these regulations may be issued an infringement fine, and may also be prosecuted, and if convicted, face a fine of up to $5000.

 About this summary